MedAImage/BCD_Explainability_Analysis/README.md

 python cleanLetters.py PATH_TO_THE_DATASET_IMAGES
 ```

-Additionally, our dataset includes several versions of each image as result of applying different geometric transformations.
-To complete the dataset preparation stage, these additional versions should be generated running the script "data_augmentation/augment_dataset.py":
+Additionally, our dataset includes several versions of each image as a result of applying different geometric transformations.
+To complete the dataset preparation stage, these additional versions should be generated by running the script "data_augmentation/augment_dataset.py":

 ```python